Federated Hermes Inc. Has $702,000 Stock Position in Herman Miller, Inc. (NASDAQ:MLHR)

-Federated Hermes Inc. increased its stake in Herman Miller, Inc. (NASDAQ:MLHR) by 26.9% during the first quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 17,059 shares of the business services provider’s stock after purchasing an additional 3,612 shares during the period.
-Federated Hermes Inc.’s holdings in Herman Miller were worth $702,000 as of its most recent filing with the SEC.
+Federated Hermes Inc. lifted its position in shares of Herman Miller, Inc. (NASDAQ:MLHR) by 26.9% in the first quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 17,059 shares of the business services provider’s stock after buying an additional 3,612 shares during the quarter.
+Federated Hermes Inc.’s holdings in Herman Miller were worth $702,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors also recently modified their holdings of the stock.
-Public Employees Retirement System of Ohio increased its position in shares of Herman Miller by 5.7% in the fourth quarter.
-Public Employees Retirement System of Ohio now owns 4,949 shares of the business services provider’s stock worth $167,000 after purchasing an additional 265 shares during the period.
-State of Michigan Retirement System increased its position in shares of Herman Miller by 1.9% in the first quarter.
-State of Michigan Retirement System now owns 21,849 shares of the business services provider’s stock worth $899,000 after purchasing an additional 400 shares during the period.
-Commonwealth Equity Services LLC increased its position in shares of Herman Miller by 7.8% in the first quarter.
-Commonwealth Equity Services LLC now owns 6,475 shares of the business services provider’s stock worth $266,000 after purchasing an additional 467 shares during the period.
-Louisiana State Employees Retirement System increased its position in shares of Herman Miller by 4.1% in the first quarter.
-Louisiana State Employees Retirement System now owns 15,300 shares of the business services provider’s stock worth $630,000 after purchasing an additional 600 shares during the period.
-Finally, Harvest Fund Management Co.
-Ltd bought a new position in shares of Herman Miller in the first quarter worth $29,000.
-Institutional investors own 81.70% of the company’s stock.
+Several other institutional investors and hedge funds have also recently bought and sold shares of MLHR.
+Norges Bank acquired a new stake in shares of Herman Miller during the fourth quarter worth $32,992,000.
+Alliancebernstein L.P. increased its position in shares of Herman Miller by 24.1% in the first quarter.
+Alliancebernstein L.P. now owns 4,014,654 shares of the business services provider’s stock worth $165,203,000 after purchasing an additional 779,067 shares during the period.
+SummerHaven Investment Management LLC bought a new position in shares of Herman Miller in the fourth quarter worth $672,000.
+BlackRock Inc. increased its position in shares of Herman Miller by 7.1% in the first quarter.
+BlackRock Inc. now owns 7,987,059 shares of the business services provider’s stock worth $328,668,000 after purchasing an additional 526,738 shares during the period.
+Finally, JPMorgan Chase & Co. increased its position in shares of Herman Miller by 213.4% in the fourth quarter.
+JPMorgan Chase & Co. now owns 765,600 shares of the business services provider’s stock worth $25,877,000 after purchasing an additional 521,345 shares during the period.
+81.70% of the stock is owned by institutional investors.

+The firm also recently announced a quarterly dividend, which will be paid on Thursday, July 15th.
+Shareholders of record on Saturday, May 29th will be given a $0.1875 dividend.
+This represents a $0.75 dividend on an annualized basis and a yield of 1.60%.
+The ex-dividend date is Thursday, May 27th.
+Herman Miller’s dividend payout ratio is presently 22.52%.

 MLHR has been the topic of a number of recent analyst reports.
+Berenberg Bank initiated coverage on Herman Miller in a research report on Tuesday, May 11th.
+They issued a “buy” rating and a $62.00 price target on the stock.
 Benchmark raised their price target on Herman Miller from $50.00 to $61.00 and gave the stock a “buy” rating in a research report on Thursday.
-Berenberg Bank initiated coverage on Herman Miller in a research report on Tuesday, May 11th.
-They issued a “buy” rating and a $62.00 target price on the stock.
 Finally, Craig Hallum initiated coverage on Herman Miller in a research report on Monday, May 10th.
-They issued a “buy” rating and a $60.00 target price on the stock.
+They issued a “buy” rating and a $60.00 price target on the stock.

-Herman Miller (NASDAQ:MLHR) last released its earnings results on Sunday, June 27th.
-The business services provider reported $0.56 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.39 by $0.17.
-The firm had revenue of $621.50 million for the quarter, compared to analysts’ expectations of $603.80 million.
-Herman Miller had a return on equity of 24.38% and a net margin of 7.03%.
-The business’s revenue for the quarter was up 30.6% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $0.11 earnings per share.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
-Stockholders of record on Saturday, May 29th will be issued a dividend of $0.1875 per share.
-This represents a $0.75 annualized dividend and a dividend yield of 1.60%.
-The ex-dividend date of this dividend is Thursday, May 27th.
-Herman Miller’s dividend payout ratio (DPR) is currently 22.52%.

 Herman Miller Profile